don-bi/PROKEMON/README.md

 If you want to save your team, just click the save button in the menu and then load it later using the file that was saved.

+**PRESS SPACEBAR WHEN FACING SIGNS OR INTERACTABLE STUFF TO INTERACT WITH THEM**

 ## Development Log ##

 ### 5/22/2022 ###